Thomas Hearns vs. James Kinchen: Nunn vs. Roldán

+Main Event

 Though Hearns entered the fight as a sizable favorite over the virtually unknown Kinchen, Kinchen would prove to be a formidable opponent; having Hearns in trouble several times throughout the fight.
 Kinchen would score the fight's lone knockdown, doing so midway through the fourth round after landing consecutive overhand rights.
 After Hearns got back up and continued the fight, Kinchen would continue his assault forcing Hearns to clinch.
 Hearns would disregard referee Mills Lane's orders and had to be forcefully separated by Lane resulting in Lane taking a deducting a point from Hearns after the round.
 By the end of the fight's full 12 rounds, Hearns' right eye was nearly closed shut though two judges felt he had done enough to win, scoring the fight in his favor at 116–112 and 115–112 while the third had it even 114–114 giving Hearns the majority decision victory.

+The Associated Press scored the bout 114–112 for Kinchen, UPI had it 114–113 for Kinchen, KO Magazine 114–113 for Hearns and Ring Magazine had it for 115–112 Hearns.

+Aftermath

+In January 1989, promoter Bob Arum announced the long-awaited rematch between Hearns and reigning WBC super middleweight champion Ray Leonard.